 As members of a community, we have been working with other organizations to establish connections to further promote, maintain and defend our traditions and culture.
 We also have been learning about each other’s cultures and beliefs, understanding that differences add to our learning.
 We love the arts that involve the community!More About Us

 In 2014 & 2015 we presented Todavía Somos, a collective theater performance piece based on Jose Maria Arguedas’s poem “A Nuestro Padre Creador Tupac Amaru”.
 Presented at the Alchemical theater-New York City, Queens Museum of Art and in Washington DC at the Smithsonian institute Folklife Festival Pachamama Perú.
-Using an exciting combination of live music, theater, poetry and dance, characters meet, interact and share their individual and collective stories as immigrants, presenting the struggles and contradictions that they must face day to day.
+Using an exciting combination of live music, theater, poetry and dance, characters met, interacted and shared their individual and collective stories as immigrants, presenting the struggles and contradictions that they must face day to day.

-Through singing, playing autochthonous musical instruments, dancing and with the spoken word, we will share our experiences, what we think and how we feel.
+Through singing, playing autochthonous musical instruments, dancing and with the spoken word, we shared our experiences, what we think and how we feel.
 Maybe then we may be able to confront our own feelings – the eternal longing and uncertainty we face when we ask ourselves: Who are we?
 Why did we leave?
 Why did we stay?
 Will we return?…

-This is a new experience for Abya Yala Arte y Cultura.
-For the very first time, some of its members, all immigrant artists, explore and stage their personal stories, sharing their own artistic sensibility with courage and talent.
+This was a new experience for Abya Yala Arte y Cultura.
+For the very first time, some of its members, all immigrant artists, explored and staged their personal stories, sharing their own artistic sensibility with courage and talent.

 Contact us if you have any questions.Events Page